 The first stage also consists of various parts.

-The yoke (also known as the DIN) is responsible for connecting the main body of the first stage and the scuba tank.
+The yoke valve (or a-clamp) is responsible for connecting the main body of the first stage and the scuba tank.
 It usually comes with an object called the “yoke screw” whose function is to firmly fix the regulator piece to the scuba tank.